laminlabs/lamindb/README.md

 <details>
 <summary>Why?</summary>

-1. Untraceable results cannot be trusted, especially in the age of agents.
+1. Untraceable results cannot be trusted, especially when non-verifiable tasks are delegated to agents.
 2. Without effective access to multimodal data, models burn tokens or [fail entirely](https://www.anthropic.com/research/agents-in-biology).
-3. We want to govern changes to data like we govern changes to code with git.
+3. Without governing changes to data akin to governing changes to software with git, it's hard to evaluate agents, debug their mistakes, and safely merge their contributions.

-Especially in life sciences, teams need end-to-end traceability for GxP compliance (21 CFR Part 11 and EU Annex 11).
+Especially in life sciences, hard-to-verify tasks are abundant, data formats are very heterogeneous, and teams need end-to-end traceability for GxP compliance (21 CFR Part 11 and EU Annex 11).

 </details>